firebase/superstatic/README.md

 ### `superstatic([options])`

-Insantiates middleware.
+Instantiates middleware.
 See an [example](https://github.com/divshot/superstatic/tree/master/examples) for detail on real world use.

 * `options` - Optional configuration:
   * `config` - A file path to your application's configuration file (see [Configuration](#configuration)) or an object containing your application's configuration.